 The Democratic Republic of the Congo is Africa's second-largest country by area.
 This is just one of the factors that make travelling difficult.
-While getting around in cities can be done by road and a few, though limited, public transport options, travel between major cities is best done via air travel.
+While driving and public transport are viable options for getting around in the cities, travel between major cities is best done via flight.

 Bear in mind that the transport infrastructure and country-wide road network are underdeveloped.
 Expats should also consider the numerous safety concerns when travelling in the DRC.